firesim/firesim/docs/Initial-Setup/Setting-up-your-Manager-Instance.rst

    ``Launch Instance``.
 We use an on-demand instance here, so that your data is preserved when you stop/start the instance, and your data is not lost when pricing spikes on the spot market.
 #.
-In the "Application and OS Images" drop down, search for
+In the *Application and OS Images* drop-down, search for
-   ``FPGA Developer AMI - 1.11.1-40257ab5-6688-4c95-97d1-e251a40fd1fc`` and select the AMI that appears under the Community AMI tab(there should be only one). **DO NOT USE ANY OTHER VERSION.**
+   ``FPGA Developer AMI - 1.11.1-40257ab5-6688-4c95-97d1-e251a40fd1fc`` and
+   select the AMI that appears under the Community AMI tab (there should be only one). **DO NOT USE ANY OTHER VERSION.**
 #.
-In the "Intance Type" drop down, select the instance type of
+In the *Instance Type* drop-down, select the instance type of
    your choosing.
 A good choice is a ``c5.4xlarge`` (16 cores, 32 GiB) or a ``z1d.2xlarge`` (8 cores, 64 GiB).
 #.
-In the "Key pair (login)" drop down, select the firesim key pair we setup earlier.
+In the *Key pair (login)* drop-down, select the ``firesim`` key pair we setup earlier.
 #.
-In the "Network settings" drop down:
+In the *Network settings* drop-down click *edit* and modify the following settings:

    #.
-Under "VPC - required", select the "firesim" vpc.
+Under *VPC - required*, select the ``firesim`` vpc.
 The dialog will select a subnet for you.
    #.
-Under "Firewall (security groups)", click "Select existing security group" and the ``firesim``
+Under *Firewall (security groups)*, click *Select existing security
-   security group that was automatically created for you earlier.
+      group* and the ``firesim`` security group that was automatically created for you earlier.

 #.
-In the "Configure storage" drop down, increase the size of the root
+In the *Configure storage* drop-down, increase the size of the root
    volume to at least 300GB.
 The default of 85GB can quickly become too small as you accumulate large Vivado reports/outputs, large waveforms, XSim outputs, and large root filesystems for simulations.
 You should get rid of the small (5-8GB) secondary volume that is added by default.
 #.
-In the "Advanced details" drop down, we'll leave most settings unchanged.
+In the *Advanced details* drop-down, we'll leave most settings unchanged.
 The exceptions being:

    #.
-Under "Termination protection", select Enable.
-This adds a layer of protection to prevent your
+Under *Termination protection*, select Enable.
+This adds a layer of
-      manager instance from being terminated by accident.
+      protection to prevent your manager instance from being terminated by accident.
 You will need to disable this setting before being able to terminate the instance using usual methods.
    #.
-Under "User data", paste the following into the provided textbox:
+Under *User data*, paste the following into the provided textbox:

       .. include:: /../scripts/machine-launch-script.sh
          :code: bash

    When your instance boots, this will install a compatible set of all the dependencies needed to run FireSim on your instance using conda.

 #.
 Double check your configuration.
 The most common misconfigurations that may require repeating this process include:

    #.
-Not selecting the "firesim" vpc.
+Not selecting the ``firesim`` vpc.
    #.
-Not selecting the "firesim" security group.
+Not selecting the ``firesim`` security group.
    #.
-Not selecting the "firesim" key pair.
+Not selecting the ``firesim`` key pair.
    #.
 Selecting the wrong AMI.

 #.
-Smash the orange "Launch Instance" button.
+Click the orange "Launch Instance" button.

 Access your instance
 ~~~~~~~~~~~~~~~~~~~~